CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 Consumers can enable **no-ack** mode by setting **`no-ack`** flag in **`Basic.Consume`** method frame.
 When messages are not acknowledged at all, the throughput is maximized, because server doesn't wait at all to send the next message to consumer.

-### 5.2.2 Prefeching & Quality of Service (QoS)
+### 5.2.2 Pre-fetching & Quality of Service (QoS)

 QoS or Pre-fetching is essentially a setting by which consumers can specify *the number of messages to be received before consumer acknowledging the received messages*.
 These messages are acknowledged in batches (not using `Basic.Ack`), if the consumer crashes before it can acknowledges the messages, all the pre-fetched messages will return to the queue.
 This setting is configured through sending **`Basic.QoS`**.
-Based on it's characterisics, the value of QoS should be adjusted to a optimal level according to the architecture being used, the business need and so on.
+Based on it's characteristics, the value of QoS should be adjusted to a optimal level according to the architecture being used, the business need and so on.

 ### 5.2.3 Consuming Messages in Transactions

 Transactions don't work for consumers with acknowledgements disabled.
 Just like message publishing with transaction enabled, message consuming are committed or rollback.
-It has negative performance impact, when transaction is used with QoS (value greater than 1), because transactions are only comitted when all pre-fetched messages are committed.
+It has negative performance impact, when transaction is used with QoS (value greater than 1), because transactions are only committed when all pre-fetched messages are committed.

 ## 5.3 Rejecting Messages

 Consumer can reject messages using **`Basic.Reject`** or **`Basic.Nack`**, both of them tell RabbitMQ that messages are not properly processed. `Basic.Reject` only works for single message, but `Basic.Nack` works for multiple messages. `Basic.Reject` is an AMQP command, and `Basic.Nack` is a RabbitMQ-specific command.
-Similarly, they both work by carring the **delivery tag** (from `Basic.Deliver`) to the server.
+Similarly, they both work by carrying the **delivery tag** (from `Basic.Deliver`) to the server.

 ### 5.3.1 Redelivered Attribute